 Thursday October 28 – Friday October 29, 2021

-The PIK3CA Related Conditions International Scientific Meeting is hosted and sponsored by CLOVES Syndrome Community, in collaboration with Chairs Dr. Denise Adams of CHOP, Dr. Miikka Vikkula of de Duve Institute and Dr. Jean Zhao of Dana-Farber Cancer Institute.
+The International Scientific Meeting for PIK3CA Related Conditions is hosted and sponsored by CLOVES Syndrome Community, in collaboration with Chairs Dr. Denise Adams of CHOP, Dr. Miikka Vikkula of de Duve Institute and Dr. Jean Zhao of Dana-Farber Cancer Institute.
 We are hosting this meeting as part of our patient led PIK3CA Related Conditions Research Network development with the Rare As One Network.
+This is a virtual two day meeting.